wyy-code/DESAlign/README.md

 * tensorboard = 2.11.0

 ## Cite
-Please consider citing this paper if you use the code or data from our work.
+Please consider citing this paper if you find the code or data useful.
 Thanks a lot ~

 ```bigquery